RsyncProject/rsync/rsync.1.md

 [`--prune-empty-dirs`](#opt) option will not judge a directory as being empty even if it contains only files that the transfer rules omitted.

-Similarly, a transfer rule does not have any extra affect on which files are deleted on the receiving side, so setting a maximum file size for the transfer does not prevent big files from being deleted.
+Similarly, a transfer rule does not have any extra effect on which files are deleted on the receiving side, so setting a maximum file size for the transfer does not prevent big files from being deleted.